THE AUTHOR | THE WORKS

 His writing managed to be both critically acclaimed and accessible to the public, especially to the romantic young who took it to their hearts.

-The really strange thing is that as he's grown older, appearing as a gaunt grey-haired gentleman in stylish suits and fedoras, writing more cynically and with more conventional religiosity, he has retained his image as one very cool dude.
+The really strange thing is that as he grew older, appearing as a gaunt grey-haired gentleman in stylish suits and fedoras, writing both more cynically and more affirmatively and with more conventional religiosity, he retained his image as one very cool dude.

-He has also become a Canadian literary icon, although his reputation as a poet and as a songwriter is vast and international.
-Perhaps "icon" is the wrong word, for Cohen is not so much a representative of a Canadian sensibility as a living mythology in that country.
-No one's ever quite sure what he is: poet, performer, novelist, philosopher, satyr, monk, con artist....
+He became a Canadian literary icon, although his reputation as a poet and as a songwriter is vast and international.
+Perhaps "icon" is the wrong word, for Cohen was not so much a representative of a Canadian sensibility as it was a living mythology in that country.
+No one's ever been quite sure what he was: poet, performer, novelist, philosopher, satyr, monk, con artist....

-Cohen was born in Montreal to a wealthy Westmount family, but has divided his life among that city, Greece, Nashville and Los Angeles where he is associated with a Zen Buddhist community.
+Cohen was born in Montreal to a wealthy Westmount family, but divided his life among that city, Greece, Nashville and Los Angeles, where he is associated with a Zen Buddhist community.

 However in this period he also produced two novels, The Favorite Game (1963) and Beautiful Losers (1966), which were applauded by critics and have continued to be popular sellers over the years despite (or perhaps because of) their experimental styles and crude sexuality.
 Beautiful Losers, a densely scatological work in the stream-of-consciousness vein, is considered by some to be his masterpiece.

-But instead of sticking with his highly successful novel-writing, Cohen switched to song-writing, releasing the album Songs of Leonard Cohen in 1967 which made him somewhat of a folk-pop star with such sadly sung compositions as "Suzanne," "Sisters of Mercy" and "So Long, Marianne."
-He also continued producing poetry, his Selected Poems (1968) winning the Governor-General's Award, Canada's highest literary honour—which he turned down.
+But instead of sticking with his highly successful novel-writing, Cohen switched to songsmithing, releasing the album Songs of Leonard Cohen in 1967 which made him somewhat of a folk-pop star with such sadly sung compositions as "Suzanne," "Sisters of Mercy" and "So Long, Marianne."
+He also continued producing poetry, his Selected Poems (1968) winning the Governor-General's Award, Canada's highest literary honour, which he turned down.

-New musical albums have also continued to be released over the years, including such classic songs as "Bird on a Wire", "Ain't No Cure for Love", "First We Take Manhattan", "Closing Time" and "Hallelujah", cementing his position as one of the world's most important songwriters.
+New musical albums have also continued to be released over the years, including such classic songs as "Bird on a Wire", "Ain't No Cure for Love", "First We Take Manhattan", "I'm Your Man", "Closing Time", "The Tower of Song", and "Hallelujah"—many also published as poems—cementing his position as one of the world's most important songwriters.

-Since then he's come out a five-year monastic reclusion, suffered bankruptcy, sued and been sued, gone on a highly successful world concert tour, published best-selling books of new poems and drawings, released hit albums, and seen his songs rise up the charts, including a time when three versions of "Hallelujah" were on the British top forty, including the number one and two spots.
-How cool is that for a guy in his seventies.
+Since then he went into monastic reclusion for five years, suffered bankruptcy, sued and was sued, went on a highly successful world concert tour, published best-selling books of new poems and drawings, released hit albums, and saw his songs rise up the charts, including a time when three versions of "Hallelujah" were on the British top forty, including the number one and two spots.
+How cool was that for a guy in his seventies.